wp-plugins/si-contact-form/trunk/readme.txt

 == Changelog ==

+= 2.9.4 =
-- Added new option for what should happen if Akismet determines the message is spam.
+- (11 Oct 2010) - Added new option for what should happen if Akismet determines the message is spam.
 If you select "block spam messages".
 If Akismet determines the message is spam: An error will display "Invalid Input - Spam?" and the form will not send.
 If you select "tag as spam and send anyway".
 If Akismet determines the message is spam: The message will send and the subject will begin with "Akismet: Spam".
 This way you can have Akismet on and be sure not to miss a message.
 - Added more years to the extra date field date selector (1930-2037).
 - Fixed order of extra field options on admin settings page.
 - Added Arabic (ar) - Translated by [Mouad] translated only the public side of the form